Who We Are

-As authentic relationships of love and support developed among the youth, their families, the community, partner churches, and parishioners throughout the Diocese, SLYC began hosting weekly community dinners in 2016.
+As authentic relationships of love and support developed among the youth, their families, the community, partner churches, and parishioners throughout the Episcopal Diocese, in 2016 SLYC began hosting weekly community dinners.
 Until Covid-19, these dinners brought people together every Wednesday to break bread and share in the joys of fellowship.

 When SLYC became an independent nonprofit in August 2019, several SLYC Kids formed a youth advisory board.
 They successfully planned and hosted a Thanksgiving Celebration to show their gratitude to over 150 guests.
 They also began a “junk food store” to raise money for field trips and visited partner churches to share their experiences and the value of our SLYC family in their lives.

 As the leadership of SLYC Kids grew, so did the engagement and leadership of their families.
 In order for all programming to remain free to participants, SLYC families developed a cooperative model in which they began donating their time, talent, or treasure each month.
 One of our SLYC fathers was hired to support efforts to keep the property in a safe condition for programming to continue.
 A SLYC mother was hired to manage administrative tasks.
 And, a grandmother was hired to keep on top of the kids, checking with teachers and supervising homework.